The one with STORMAGEDDON, DARK LORD OF ALL.

 - "I'm the Doctor, here to help."

-- Charm Person: Craig is certain the Doctor has this power.
+- Charm Person: Craig is certain the Doctor has this power because everyone loves him.
+It's pheromones or something.
 Specifically, telling anyone to hush and them doing it.

-- Comforting Comforter: The Doctor, to Craig and Alfie.
+- Comforting Comforter: The Doctor pulls a blanket over Craig and Alfie.

 - Continuity Nod: